 With technical support from the Center for Fiscal Transparency and Integrity Watch (CeFTIW), the exercise assessed how government agencies are implementing strategies to fight corruption, as enshrined in the National Anti-Corruption Strategy (NACS) 2017-2021; identify gaps and lapses, and explore ways to make improvement on curbing the menace of corruption from the grassroots.

-Finally, the chairman, on behalf of the Senate pledged to support the president, Muhammadu Buhari, GCFR, in his fight against corruption.
+Finally, the chairman, on behalf of the Senate pledged to support the President, Muhammadu Buhari, GCFR, in his fight against corruption.

-CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit to Nigeria Financial Intelligence Unit (NFIU).
+CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit to Nigeria Financial Intelligence Unit (NFIU)

 Being a critical stakeholder in anti-corruption reforms, the Board of Trustees, Advisors, and staff of the Center for Fiscal Transparency and Integrity Watch (CeFTIW) paid a courtesy visit to the Nigeria Financial Intelligence Unit (NFIU) on 27th April 2021.

-CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit to the Chairman, House Committee on Financial Crimes.
+CeFTIW Board of Trustees, Advisors and Staff pay a courtesy visit to the Chairman, House Committee on Financial Crimes

-In line with the Strengthening Anti-Corruption Environment in Nigeria (SACEN) project, the Board of Trustees, Advisors and Staff of Center for Fiscal Transparency and Integrity Watch (CeFTIW), on the 6th April 2021, paid a courtesy visit to the Chairman, House Committee on Financial Crimes Committee, Honourable Ibrahim Abdullahi Dutse.
+In line with our campaign tagged: “Strengthening Anti-Corruption Environment in Nigeria (SACEN)”, the Board of Trustees, Advisors, and Staff of Center for Fiscal Transparency and Integrity Watch (CeFTIW), on the 6th April 2021, paid a courtesy visit to the Chairman, House Committee on Financial Crimes, Honourable Ibrahim Abdullahi Dutse.

 The Committee Chairman and his team appreciated CeFTIW for the visit and pledged their support towards ensuring that critical bills are passed under this current dispensation.
-He urged the CeFTIW to increase its advocacy by training legilators on anti-corruption bills.
+He urged the CeFTIW to increase its advocacy by training legislators on anti-corruption bills.

 CeFTIW Board of Trustees pay a courtesy visit to the Special Control Unit against Money Laundering (SCUML).

-As a cash-based economy, SCUML has over the years been a model for other countries to emulate from in terms of effective supervision of DNFBPs.
+As a cash-based economy, SCUML has over the years been a model for other countries to emulate in terms of effective supervision of DNFBPs.

-The current Director of SCUML, Mr. Dan Isei, commended the center’s efforts and advised on the need to improve the capacity building of anti-corruption agencies.
+The current Director of SCUML, Mr. Dan Isei, commended the Center’s efforts and advised on the need to improve the capacity building of anti-corruption agencies.